satopian/poti-kaini-EN/README.md

 Even if the PHP version is PHP5.3 or lower, an error message will be displayed indicating that it will not work because the PHP version is low.
 Previously it was a fatal PHP error.

-- Fixed an issue where longpress the ChickenPaint's palette with the pen would open an unwanted mouse right-click menu.
+- Fixed an issue where long press the ChickenPaint's palette with the pen would open an unwanted mouse right-click menu.

 - Fixed an issue where the screen would move up and down when copying and layer merging with PaintBBS NEO.
 If you select a rectangle to perform a copy and layer combination operation, the pen may protrude slightly from the canvas.